Clarity-Digital-Twin/brain-go-brrr/TUEV_DIVERGENCE_ANALYSIS.md

 We fundamentally misunderstood the TUEV task.
 We implemented **continuous event detection** (sliding windows over full recordings) while EEGPT implemented **event segment classification** (pre-extracted segments around known events).
 This is a completely different problem.

+Status check: the core conclusion above is correct.
+Our current pipeline optimizes a harder temporal detection problem; the EEGPT reference optimizes classification of event-centered segments.

 ## The Critical Misunderstanding

 ### What EEGPT Actually Does (from their code):